AVAILABLE IN 2024!

 Scouts who complete the trip will be eligible for the 50-miler award.

-Participants should already know how to ride a bike and be comfortable riding off-road 10-15 miles per day.
+Participants should already know how to ride a bike and be comfortable riding 10-15 miles off-road daily.